A close-up of a black projector with a blue light on the lens.

 • Reduced Maintenance Costs: Without ductwork, homeowners avoid expenses related to duct cleaning, repairs, and sealing.

-• Possible Rebates and Incentives: Many utility companies and government programs offer rebates for installing energy-productivity-chiefly improved HVAC systems, offsetting upfront costs.
+• Potential Rebates and Incentives: Many utility companies and government programs offer rebates for installing energy-efficient HVAC systems, offsetting upfront costs.

 Ideal Applications for Ductless Systems